 The findings revealed that overwhelmingly, all the participants in the study believe that workplace massage provides positive outcomes for both the organisation and those taking advantage of the program.
 Managers perceived that massage programs provided benefits such as positive influences on corporate culture and increased productivity.
 Whilst employees explained how massage relaxed and refreshed them, allowing them to focus better and concentrate at work.1

 -Disability management costs decreased by 24.2%

 -Save $5.81 for every $1 invested in employee health and wellbeing’.

 ‘An increasing number of Australian Organisations are adopting workplace health programs and these organisations are reaping the benefits of such programs.
-Benefits include greater job satisfaction, reduced staff related costs, improved employee engagement, less absenteeism, higher productivity and ultimately higher profits.’2
+These benefits include greater job satisfaction, reduced staff related costs, improved employee engagement and lessened absenteeism.
+Other important benefits also include higher productivity and, ultimately higher profits.’2

 3. ‘Good Work is Good for You’.
 Strong Evidence Shows that Good Employee Health and Wellbeing Boosts Organisational Health.

 There are numerous reasons why investing in programs to enhance worker health and wellbeing makes good business sense.
 Put simply: healthy workers = healthy organisations = healthy business performance.